Edwards-R/redlist_docs/docs/model-assessment summary.md

 ### B2
 This criterion has been used as described in the Red List **Guidance** documentation.

-### Subcriteria
+### Subcriteria (B-generic)
+Subcriteria under B do not differ between B1 and B2.
+As such, the subcritera for these two assessments may be treated once.
 #### (a)
-No taxon is surveyed in enough intensity to be able to use 'Severely Fragmented'.
-As part of preliminary examination of the data, any observed severe fragmentation was deemed to be the result of poor survey quality rather than verified 'true' fragmentation.
+Few taxa surveyed in enough intensity to be able to use 'Severely Fragmented'.
+As part of preliminary examination of the data, most observed severe fragmentation was deemed to be the result of poor survey quality rather than verified 'true' fragmentation.

 #### (b)
 Of the sub-subcriteria, (i), (ii), (iii), (iv), and (v) were all applied.
 Notably, (i) was measured using discrete extent of occurrence (buffer-union). (iii), (iv), and (v) do not have statistical models to analyse, and so were assigned on the basis of consultation with general taxon experts.

-### Near Threatened
+### Near Threatened (B-generic)
+Subcriteria under B do not differ between B1 and B2.
+Given that NT for B in this assessment relies solely upon a variation in the thresholds of the subcriteria, both B1 and B2 share the same subcriteria assessment for reaching NT.

+#### Near Threatened
 A taxon is considered NT if:

 - The headline decline meets the `VU` threshold (< 20,000 km² for B1, < 2,000 km² for B2)